tammysams/prediction-service/readme.md

 ```

 ### Batching of Requests
-This service depends on the [housekeeping service](ekeeping.vacasa.io/#operation/cleans_list) (“cleans” resource).
-Following the JSON-API spec, the housekeeping service uses query params to filter resource UUIDs, which constrains the maximum number of UUIDs that can be filtered in a single request, before a max URL is reached (2,048 chars) or 175 uuids.
+This service depends on the [housekeeping service](https://housekeeping.vacasa.io/#operation/cleans_list) (“cleans” resource).
+In accordance with the JSON-API spec, the housekeeping service uses query params to filter resource UUIDs.
+This constrains the number of UUIDs that can be filtered in a single request before a max URL is reached (2,048 chars) to a maximum of 175.

-When a request contains on a long list of UUIDs, the list is de-duplicated and requests are sent in batches with a max of 175 UUIDs
+When a request contains on a long list of UUIDs, the list is de-duplicated and requests are sent in batches of no more than 175 UUIDs.

 *(even though the housekeeping ignores duplicates, we must dedup when batching, since duplicates could span multiple batches)

 ### Multi-Threading of Batched Requests
-The JSON-API library created for this service leverages multi-threading to parallelize batched requests (outlined above) to improve total performance.
-This is additionally desirable to avoid time-outs, since AWS gateway imposes a hard-max of 30s before closing connections (which is adopted in our serverless.yml configuration). [note the different timescales below].
+The JSON-API library created for this service leverages multi-threading to parallelize batched requests (as described above) to improve total performance.
+This is additionally desirable to avoid time-outs, since API gateway imposes a hard-max of 30s before closing connections.

 Batched requests totaling 3000 UUIDs
 ---